Maasai

 Bricklayer apprentices

-Improving Life
+Improving life

 Behind the Original Maasai Lodge is the aid organisation Africa Amini Alama (AAA), which was founded in 2009 by the Austrian doctor Christine Wallner.
 The aim is to provide a better life for the local Meru and Maasai population.
 The project is now managed by daughter Cornelia Wallner-Frisee and supports women and children in need in medical, social and educational areas.
 AAA runs various primary and secondary schools as well as training centres for carpenters, bricklayers, car mechanics and tailors.
 Another focus is on the care of orphans and the support of women.
 The proceeds from the Maasai Lodge benefit the projects.